 I don’t tell you about our faithfulness in tithing because I want to show off.
-I tell you because God showed off to us repeatedly when I wrote a check with a shaking hand or despair in my belly because I couldn’t figure out how he would make it work this time.
-I trusted him when it felt like he was getting our last $100 and I just couldn’t see how he could ask this of us when he knew how little security we really had in the bank.
+I tell you because God showed off to us repeatedly when I wrote a check with a shaking hand or despair in my belly because I couldn’t figure out how He would make it work this time.
+I trusted Him when it felt like He was getting our last $100 and I just couldn’t see how He could ask this of us when He knew how little security we really had in the bank.
 Because you’re supposed to have a rainy-day fund for car problems and unexpected bills and safety and we didn’t have that.

-Then I’d hand over the check and he would tell me in small and big ways security isn’t found in my bank account or wallet, but in him…and then he would take care of us and tell us to do it all over again next week.
+Then I’d hand over the check and He would tell me in small and big ways security isn’t found in my bank account or wallet, but in Him…and then He would take care of us and tell us to do it all over again next week.

 We don’t suddenly have tons of extra money now that we are debt-free.
 In paying off our debt, I was able to make a job change I had been praying about and asking about for years.
 But it came with a drastic pay cut I couldn’t have accepted a few years ago.
 We paid off debt so I could make less money.
 That sounds backward, but exactly what we needed.
-I was able to say yes to my dream job because we had been working for years to be debt-free.
-I believe wholeheartedly God was answering my prayer long before I knew it by the struggles and goals he was putting in our path.
+I was able to say yes to my dream job of working at home because we had been working for years to be debt-free.
+I believe wholeheartedly God was answering my prayer long before I knew it by the struggles and goals He was putting in our path.

 We have never been homeless, never not had food, never paid a bill late.
-I know that is only due to God’s provisions and his hand in our lives.
-We asked God to help us stay focused and patient as we tackled over $60,000 in debt and he showed us how to do it.
+I know that is only due to God’s provisions and His hand in our lives.
+We asked God to help us stay focused and patient as we tackled over $60,000 in debt and He showed us how to do it.
 I believe strongly if you’re just starting out on your debt-free journey or you’ve been chipping away at it for years, you should be tithing.
-It’s an act of obedience and worship and he will bless you in unimaginable ways when you put your trust in him and not money.
-It’s scary–I’m not going to pretend like it’s not–but he will be faithful, I promise you.
+It’s an act of obedience and worship and He will bless you in unimaginable ways when you put your trust in Him and not money.
+It’s scary–I’m not going to pretend like it’s not–but He will be faithful, I promise you.